 When companies own stock that is traded publicly, the acquirer can exchange its stock with the target company.
-Stock swaps are common for private companies, whereby the owner of the target company wants to retain a portion of the stake in the combined company since they are actively involved in operations management, as well as the success of the business.
-The company often relies on the proficiency of the owner to operate effectively.
+Stock swaps are common for private companies, whereby the owner of the target company wants to retain a portion of the stake in the combined company since they will likely remain actively involved in the operation of the business.
+The acquiring company often relies on the proficiency of the owner of the target firm to operate effectively.

-Relevant and careful stock valuation is important when considering a stock swap for private companies.
-There are various stock valuation methodologies used by proficient merchant bankers such as Comparative Company Analysis, DCF Valuation Analysis, and Comparative Transaction Valuation Analysis.
+Careful stock valuation is important when considering a stock swap for private companies.
+There are various stock valuation methodologies used by proficient merchant bankers, such as Comparative Company Analysis, DCF Valuation Analysis, and Comparative Transaction Valuation Analysis.

 In an all-cash acquisition deal, shares are usually swapped for cash.
 The equity portion of the balance sheet of the parent company remains the same.
-Cash transaction during an acquisition often happens in situations where the company being targeted is smaller and with lower cash reserves than the acquirer.
+Cash transactions during an acquisition often happen in situations where the company being acquired is smaller and with lower cash reserves than the acquirer.

-Debt financing is one of the favorite ways of financing the acquisitions.
-Most companies either lack the capacity to pay out of cash or their balance sheets won’t allow.
-Debt is also considered the most inexpensive method of financing an acquisition and also comes in numerous forms.
-While giving out funds for acquisition, the bank usually analyzes the target company’s projected cash flow, profit margins, and liabilities.
-Analysis of the financing health of both the acquiring company and the target company is a pre-requisite.
+Debt financing is one of the favorite ways of financing acquisitions.
+Most companies either lack the capacity to pay out of cash or their balance sheets won’t allow it.
+Debt is also considered the most inexpensive method of financing an acquisition and comes in numerous forms.
+When providing funds for an acquisition, the bank usually analyzes the target company’s projected cash flow, profit margins, and liabilities.
+Analysis of the financial health of both the acquiring company and the target company is a prep course.

-Asset-backed financing is also another method of debt financing where banks can lend funds based on the collateral offered by the target company.
+Asset-backed financing is a method of debt financing where banks can lend funds based on the collateral offered by the target company.
 Collateral may include fixed assets, receivables, intellectual property, and inventory.
-Due to the cost of capital for debt being lower than for other forms like equity, it is among the most preferred forms of financing.
-Furthermore, debt also offers tax advantages.
+Debt financing also commonly offers tax advantages.

 A leveraged buyout is a unique mix of both equity and debt that is used to finance an acquisition.
-It is one of the most popular forms of acquisition finance structures.
-It is like a hostile takeover since it is used to force unproductive companies to improve.
-In an LBO, the assets of both the acquiring company and target company considered as secured collaterals.
+It is one of the most popular acquisition finance structures.
+In an LBO, the assets of both the acquiring company and target company are considered as secured collateral.

-Companies that involve themselves in LBO transactions are usually mature, possess a strong asset base, generate consistent and strong operating cash flows, and with few capital requirements.
-The principal idea behind a leveraged buyout is to compel companies to yield steady free cash flows capable of financing the debt taken to acquire them.
-It is to prevent wasting cash flows on other unprofitable projects.
+Companies that involve themselves in LBO transactions are usually mature, possess a strong asset base, generate consistent and strong operating cash flows, and have few capital requirements.
+The principal idea behind a leveraged buyout is to compel companies to yield steady free cash flows capable of financing the debt taken on to acquire them.

-Seller’s financing is where the acquiring company’s source of acquisition financing is internal, coming from the target company.
+Seller’s financing is where the acquiring company’s source of acquisition financing is internal, within the deal, coming from the target company.
 Buyers usually resort to the seller’s financing method when obtaining capital from outside is difficult.
 The financing may be through delayed payments, seller note, earn-outs, etc.

 When building an M&A model in Excel it’s important to have a clearly laid out set of assumptions about the transaction and the sources of cash (financing) that will be used to fund the purchase of a business or an asset.
 Below is a screenshot of the sources and uses of cash in an M&A model.